Linux-project/rclone-wiki/Docker-images.md

-This an alphabetically list of community driven docker images to run rclone in different scenarios.
+This is an alphabetical list of community-driven docker images that run rclone in different scenarios.